halbs13/Dynamics-NAV-Payroll/au-payroll-single-touch-payroll-processing.md

-5.11	Resending STP Submissions
+## Resending STP Submissions

 If you need to replace the previously submitted Pay Event, go to:

-Payroll/Single Touch Processing/STP Submissions
+*Payroll/Single Touch Processing/STP Submissions*

 Select the Resend Last Pay Event option in the ribbon.

 You may need to replace the pay event if it contained errors or significant corrupt data.

 Tick Create File and select OK.

 Select Yes

 Once the file has been created you will need to Save the file.
 Make sure you save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.

 Enter any relevant filter options as required, e.g. Payroll No. and select OK.

 Select Yes

 Select Yes

 Payfocus will now generate the file as shown below.

 Once the file has been generated you will be prompted to Open, Save or Cancel.

 Select Save.
 Make sure you save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.

 Upload the saved file to your Portal of choice.
 Follow the provided “How To” instructions based on your SSP’s requirements.

-5.12	STP Zero Submission
+## STP Zero Submission

 If you have changed Payroll systems within the financial year and need to clear out the values previously sent to the ATO through Pay Events, you will need to create an Update Event.
 You only need to perform this step if your new Payroll system will take on current YTD values previously created in Payfocus.

 Go to:

-Payroll/Periodic Activities/Periodic Maintenance/STP Zero Submission
+*Payroll/Periodic Activities/Periodic Maintenance/STP Zero Submission*

 Select the relevant Tax Year and Update Date and any relevant filters and select OK.

-Select Yes

-Select Yes

-Select Save.
-Make sure you save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.
+Save the file in a secure area of your network as the file contains sensitive information about your organisation and employees.